 Subsidiaries of Foreign capital companies have to report financial results (consolidated packages) in prescribed form on a monthly or quarterly basis to overseas parent companies.
-These reporting procedures are usually made according to the instructions given by parent company, and based on IFRS and US GAAP.
+These reporting procedures are usually made according to the instructions given by the parent company, and based on IFRS and US GAAP.

-However, accounting staff of subsidiaries are not necessarily familiar with overseas accounting standards.
-In addition, the consolidated package includes difficult items to input or understand for normal accounting staff unless they have final output image of the annual report (financial statements).
+However, the accounting staff of subsidiaries are not necessarily familiar with overseas accounting standards.
+In addition, the consolidated package includes difficult items to input or understand for normal accounting staff unless they have a final output image of the annual report (financial statements).

 Our Advantageous Points